You’ve decided that this year is THE year you’ll be launching your own blog.

 The Googlebot is simply the search software that Google sends out to collect information about all the web pages and documents to add to Google’s searchable index.
 The Googlebot crawls from website to website, finding new and updated information and reporting it back to Google.

-Indexing is the processing of the information gathered by the Googlebot from its crawling activities.
+Indexing is the processing of the information gathered by the Google from its crawling activities.
 Once documents are processed, they are added to Google’s searchable index.

-How do I attract Googlebot to index my website?
+How do I attract Google to index my website?

 I am not sure your charms will be of help here, but here is one certain way to get onto Google index, and that is to create a sitemap which will help the little bot to navigate.
 Sitemap is an XML document that lists each page on your website.
 It tells search engines when new pages have been added and how often to check back for changes on specific pages.
 For example, you might want a search engine to come back and check your homepage daily for new yummy recipes or new yoga postures – I am sure your new little bot friend won’t be able to resist!

-If your website is built on WordPress (and if you’ve watched our members’ only lesson on WordPress for beginners, you know that’s what Fab highly recommends you do), you can simply install the Google XML Sitemaps plugin and have it automatically create and update your sitemap for you as well as submit it to search engines – easy like nana ice cream!
+If your website is built on WordPress, you can simply install the Google XML Sitemaps plugin and have it automatically create and update your sitemap for you as well as submit it to search engines – easy like nana ice cream!

 You can also submit your sitemap to Google Webmaster Tools.